cs262dFA2018/EventConnect/README.md

-# ProjectPrototypeStart
+# EventConnect
-The beginnings of our first group CS 262 project
+Please refer to our project vision statement in our [ProjectMaterials repository] (https://github.com/cs262dFA2018/ProjectMaterials.git).